| Title: | Read Ethoscope Data |

 Quentin Geissmann

-) is linked to the experiments, and another condition (treatment
+test) is linked to the experiments, and another condition (treatment) is per individual.

 It serves as a simple example.